 Allison Asbjornsen, President

-A veteran of the Oregon Shores board, Allison served as board president for more than a decade before taking a break and returning as current Co-President.
+A veteran of the Oregon Shores board, Allison served earlier as board president for more than a decade before taking a break and returning as current president.
 Like so many coastal residents, she has pieced together a varied career.
-Descended from generations of Oregon loggers (her grandfather helped to log portions of what is now the Van Duzer Corridor), Allison grew up in Portland, convinced her parents to let her leave high school and take a Norwegian freighter to Japan for a summer, and upon her return enrolled in art school and launched a lifelong vocation as a painter.
-She taught art at Portland State University and in community colleges, established a B&B in her home in Netarts, and took up shiatsu, becoming a practicing therapist and teacher at the Oregon School of Massage.
-She now splits her time between painting on the coast and running her Relax the Back franchise outlet in Tualatin.
-Her love of the coast led to an interest in its natural history, and she was drawn to Oregon Shores by an article about the coast’s threatened ecosystems written by Phillip Johnson, then an Oregon Shores board member and now our executive director.
+She is descended from generations of Oregon loggers (her grandfather helped to log portions of what is now the Van Duzer Corridor).
+Allison grew up in Portland, convinced her parents to let her leave high school and take a Norwegian freighter to Japan for a summer, and upon her return enrolled in the Pacific Northwest College of Art and launched a lifelong vocation as a painter.
+She taught art at Portland State University and in community colleges.
+To survive she established a B&B in her home on Netarts Bay, and took up shiatsu style body work, becoming a practicing therapist and teacher at the Oregon School of Massage.
+She now divides her time among painting, practicing Tai Ji and nourishing her love of the coast and its natural history.
+Allison was drawn to Oregon Shores by an article about the coast's threatened ecosystems written by Phillip Johnson, then an Oregon Shores board member and now our executive director.
 She also serves on the board of the Netarts Water District.

 Al Solomon, Vice-President